jamietre/iter8/README.md

 #### union(other)

-Return only unique elements resulting from merging another sequnce
+Return only unique elements resulting from merging another sequence

 #### sequenceEqual(other)